Regenerating the degenerating brain — from zebrafish to Alzheimer’s disease

 Why do we work on Alzheimer’s?

 The brains of aging humans are prone to neurodegenerative disorders and we are unable to counteract neuronal loss by regenerating lost cells.
 Patients with neurodegenerative conditions progressively loose neurons yet cannot form new neurons that would replace the lost ones.
 We are using zebrafish and novel 3D human culture systems as models to investigate the vertebrate neural stem cells, which we believe are the hope to bring back our lost neurons.
 We want to find ways how we can restore our brain function in fighting against Alzheimer’s!
+Additionally, many genes are associated with increased risk of Alzheimer’s disease but we are not in full understanding on how those genes contribute to the pathology of Alzheimer’s disease.
+Our models are helping to elucidate those functions.

 What makes our work different?